ABAP Web DynPro

 Application is identified by a URL (Uniform Resource Locater) and is something executable for the user.
 When the user invokes the URL, WD creates an instance of the applications root component i.e. starting the root component and navigating to initial view which in turn is displayed in an initial window.

-It is repository of data and like a data container.
-Data used in views or component are stored in context.
+It is a repository of data and like a data container.
+Data used in views or component are stored in the context.

 - Component Controller is the master of all controllers.
 A WD component cannot exist without a Component Controller.
 When a WD application is triggered through URL, the component controller of root component is instantiated.
 It is visible to all other controllers within the component.

-- Life span of these controllers exists as long as the component is in use.
+- The life span of these controllers exists as long as the component is in use.
 More such additional global controllers can be added in the form of custom controllers.

 - Interface Controller is available within and outside components and is used to exchange data.
 Each WD component can have only one interface controller.

 - View Controller processes the action triggered by the user in view.
 A view has one view controller and one view context that contains the data required in the view.
-Life span of view controller and view context is limited to visibility of view in the browser.
+The lifespan of view controller and view context is limited to visibility of view in the browser.